 The Mixed Use land use classification includes areas with a mix of existing residential and commercial land uses.
-It is the intent of this classification to promote the continued development of commercial uses within these areas, as they are located along the STH 32 corridor or other prominent crossroad areas within the town.
+It is the intent of this classification to promote the continued development of commercial uses within these areas, as they are located along the STH 22 corridor or other prominent crossroad areas within the town.
 It is not the intent of the town to promote significant residential development within these areas.

-- Mixed use development is planned along STH 32 and at the intersection of CTH E and CTH C. These locations are envisioned to contain primarily commercial, retail, and service related businesses that will be widely used by the town's residents and visitors along with some existing residential uses and some limited new residential uses. - New businesses should be compatible with the character of the town.
+- Mixed use development is planned near the USH 141 and CTH I intersection and the STH 22 corridor.
+These locations are envisioned to contain primarily commercial, retail, and service related businesses that will be widely used by the town's residents and visitors along with some existing residential uses and some limited new residential uses. - New businesses should be compatible with the character of the town.
 The town encourages new businesses to feature attractive, well-maintained buildings that include appropriate signage and lighting so not to detract from the rural character of the community and the mixture of uses within the planned mixed use area. - New development should be directed away from environmentally sensitive areas (shown as "Environmental Corridors" on Map 3.1). - Development of new commercial spaces should be carefully planned in order to minimize the impacts on existing infrastructure.
 Proposals for new development should consider the adequacy of existing infrastructure to accommodate the needs of that area.
 New development should minimize the costs of utility and road extensions.
 Additionally, the presence of truck traffic, noise, and other impacts of commercial activity should be minimized when located near residential areas.
-When necessary, buffers should be created to minimize impacts between residential and business land uses.

-- Residential uses within these mixed use areas are anticipated to continue, however it is not the intent of the town to promote significant residential development within these planned mixed use areas.
-The town will utilize the single family residential zoning district for the limited new residential uses as needed. - The general commercial zoning district will be the primary zoning district of choice for any commercial proposal.
-When a commercial proposal within one of the designated mixed use areas is situated amongst existing residential uses the town may wish to utilize the restricted commercial or neighborhood commercial zoning district. - The development/installation of solar and wind energy systems with a nominal operation at a capacity of 100 MW or greater should be precluded from this Land Use Classification due to incompatibility with the Land Use Classification's tactical and strategic intended use.
+When necessary, buffers should be created to minimize impacts between residential and business land uses. - Residential uses within these mixed use areas are anticipated to continue, however it is not the intent of the town to promote significant residential development within these planned mixed use areas.
+The town will utilize the single family residential zoning district for the limited new residential uses as needed. - The general commercial zoning district will be the primary zoning district of choice for any proposed commercial proposals.
+When a commercial proposal within one of the designated mixed use areas is situated amongst existing residential uses the town may wish to utilize the restricted commercial or neighborhood commercial zoning district.